Tacos Los Fabian has more than 40 years of experience making delicious tacos, which is apparent in every bite.

 Tacos Los Fabian has three kinds of salsa: a spicy orangish salsa, a mild to medium red chipotle salsa, and a non-spicy green guacamole salsa that contains no chile.
 If you’re used to spicy food, you’ll find the spicy orange salsa to be no challenge.
 The smokiness of the chipotle salsa is a heavenly combination with the pastor.
 Combine all three salsas with a squeeze of lime and you’re set.

 Other Plates to Choose From and Make Your Own Tacos

 Once you’ve tried out a few plates of tacos al pastor, it’s time to move on to the other items on the menus such as the alambre: chopped beef, bacon, onions, bell peppers and cheese.
 Or the Zarape: chopped beef, bacon, chorizo, onion, bell pepper and cheese.

 All of the plates come with a stack of tortillas so you can make your own tacos.
 Split one of these platillos between two people for a comfortable meal.

-Alambre is a popular dish in some parts of Mexico, but is uncommon in Ajijic and Lake Chapala.
+Alambre is a popular dish in some parts of Mexico, but is uncommon around Lake Chapala.
 Some of the other dishes are not traditional, but inventions of the chef, such as the Fabian Special or the Fortachón.

 You’ll also find queso fundido (melted cheese) with mushrooms or chorizo at Tacos Los Fabian, plus lonches (sandwiches), gringas and gabachas.